Water for South Sudan: Water Wells

 In 2005, the first drilling operations began.
 WFSS drilled five wells in Sudanese villages in the first year.
 Since then, over 500 wells have been drilled (as of May 2021), each serving approximately 500-1,000 people and pumping 1,800 gallons of water per day.
 During the drilling season from December to June each year, WFSS aims to drill 40 to 50 wells, each taking 3 to 4 days to build.

 People in the villages where (WFSS) operates become partners in the process of making safe, drinkable water available there.
 The WFSS team trains the well manager and provides spare parts.
 To help with repairs, in 2017, WFSS launched its well rehabilitation program.
 The well rehab team returns to older wells to repair broken parts and upgrade the cement platforms around the wells.

 Hygiene Education

 In each village where WFSS drills a well, they also offer a 3-day hygiene education program taught by one of their two hygiene teams.
 Key topics include personal hygiene, safe water practices, food safety, safe disposal of waste, and women's hygiene.

+Salva Dut

+Salva Dut is a philanthropist and the founder of Water for South Sudan.

+Dut was born on December 1, 1974. in Southern Sudan.
+His story is told in the book A Long Walk to Water, written by Linda Sue Park.
+He was living in Sudan while the Sudanese Civil War took place.
+He fled to a refugee camp in Ethiopia, which he lived in until he fled to Kenya while the camp closed down.
+He then lived in another refugee camp there.
+He rediscovered his father, Mawien Dut Ariik in January 2002, who he had not seen in 16 years.
+Mawien died in June 2023.
+Dut was educated at the Monroe Community College.